This article provides instructions on how to check the size of a folder in Windows 11.

-Viewing folder size in Windows 11 can help manage storage space on your computer.
-Knowing which folders take up the most space allows you to decide which files to delete or move to an external drive.
+Viewing the size of folders in Windows 11 can help you manage your computer’s storage space.
+Knowing which folders occupy the most space allows you to decide which files to delete or move to an external drive.

 Next, select the folder, right-click on the folder for which you want to view its size, and click “Properties” in the context menu.